Haa District: Geography

 Haa District lies along the western border of Bhutan.
 To the northwest it is bounded by Tibet, to the southwest by Samtse District, to the southeast by Chukha District, and to the northeast by Paro District.
-Haa Dzongkhag covers a total area of 1905 sq km.
+Haa Dzongkhag covers a total area of 1905 km^{2}.
 The southern part of the district covers some sub-tropical area.
 However, the district is largely a temperate alpine area.
 Its northern part is above the tree line.

 The gewogs of Bji, Katsho, Eusu, and Samar are in the north while Gakidling and Sombaykha are in the south.